dafooz/expo-uikitten/README.md

-# Scaffoldin project for Expo with UI Kitten
+# Scaffolding project for Expo with UI Kitten

 This repository is a bare project for quick starting a project for React Native.